Lartsch/Croc_Pot/README.md

   - First way to start Croc_Pot.sh is ssh into your keycroc and type **/root/udisk/tools/Croc_Pot.sh**.
   - Second way to start Croc_Pot.sh is type in anywhere **crocpot** this will start Croc_Pot.sh script automatically.
   - It is recommended to start Croc_Pot.sh script with typing in **crocpot** as this payload will collect some data off the target pc.
-Some of the info that it will collect will be Target pc (ip address, current user name, pc host name, ssid and passwd, mac address), This info will be used in the Croc_Pot.sh script. **NOTE** When running **crocpot** scan takes about 30-40 sec to start because of OS detection then Croc_Pot will start.
+Some of the info that it will collect will be Target pc (ip address, current user name, pc host name, ssid and passwd, mac address), This info will be used in the Croc_Pot.sh script.
+  - **NOTE:** When running **crocpot** scan takes about 30-40 sec to start because of OS detection then Croc_Pot will start.

 ## SSH MENU :